Dimitris Liantinis: Core philosophical views

 Liantinis' system of ideas was greatly influenced by the philosophy of Ancient Greece as well as the ideals of the Romantic movement and the works of Friedrich Nietzsche.
 He made numerous references to the scientific achievements of his time, especially in the realm of cosmology, and he attempted to formulate a connection between it and questions concerning the existence and nature of God.
 He wrote extensively about education (παιδεία paideia) which was his own field of work, and some of his writings focus on what he saw as the moral and intellectual decline of modern Greeks as contrasted with their ancestors.
-To establish his position further, he devotes a part of his work in an effort to define exactly what the real value of Ancient Greece was as well as the true world-view that they proposed.
+To establish his position further, he devotes a part of his work in an effort to defining exactly what the real value of Ancient Greece was, as well as the true world-view that they proposed.
 He argues against the notion that Ancient Greece, although ahead of its time for most of antiquity and perhaps the Middle Ages, was eventually superseded by the advancements in Renaissance Europe.
 In contrast, he believed that the Greeks possessed a complete culture, a kind of super-set for all Western cultures, past and present.
 As an example, in his book Gemma he argued that "The Greeks did not need psychoanalysis because they had Tragedy".
-This period of intellectual brilliance was to be short lived and Liantinis wrote that "it would be a sign of honesty if the Greeks were to stop philosophizing right after Aristotle" [Πολυχρόνιο 2005].
+This period of intellectual brilliance was to be short-lived lived and Liantinis wrote that "it would be a sign of honesty if the Greeks were to stop philosophizing right after Aristotle" [Πολυχρόνιο 2005].
 In contrast, today, Greeks are completely unknown as "...for the Europeans [...] we, the 'New-Greeks', are but a faceless bunch, something of a Balko-Turkish Arab.
 We are the Ortodox [intentionally misspelled] with the Russian-like writing [...] and the domes on our village houses" [Gemma 1997].